Get ready for your solo adventure

 - Your bank contact details

-- The local British Consulate’s contact details
+- The local British embassy, consulate or high commission’s contact details